Relationship Anxiety: Symptoms, Causes & How to Break the Cycle

 People pleasing is a common coping mechanism for those experiencing relationship anxiety.
 It may feel like it protects the relationship, but it often reinforces emotional imbalance.
 This cycle can prevent the relationship from becoming a healthy and balanced partnership.

-Triggers that Fuel Anxiety in Romantic Relationships
+Triggers of Anxiety in Romantic Relationships

 Even in healthy relationships, anxious thoughts can be triggered by small, everyday situations: